.Maintaining a nutritious diet.

 Diastasis Recti Surgery – Abdominoplasty or Full Tummy Tuck

 It can be performed either singly or in conjunction with abdominoplasty in cases where surplus fat and skin are to be removed.
-In severe cases of diastasis, there could be the presence of an umbilical hernia which will be corrected during the procedure.
+In severe cases of diastasis, there could be the presence of an umbilical hernia, which will be corrected during the procedure.

 General anaesthesia is utilised on the patients for this procedure.
 An incision will be made between the navel and the pubic area horizontally.